final-hill/decorator-contracts/README.md

 This decorator does not simply document and verify the fact that the method is overridden, it will also verify that the parameter count matches.

+An `@invariant` decorator should also be defined either on the current class or on an ancestor.
+When defined, candidate overrides are identified and an error is raised if an associated `@override` decorator is missing.

 Static methods, including the constructor, can not be assigned an `@override` decorator.
 In the future this may be enabled for non-constructor static methods